-5. Council should examine the costs and Council appointed Millington SBS (now Pitcher Parliners) as the internal auditor on 30 ٥. benefits of establishing an internal audit tunction The internal auditor has now prepared an audit program elements of which have already been the subject of internal audit.
+5. Council should examine the costs and benefits of establishing an internal audit function Council appointed Millington SBS (now Pitcher Partners) as the internal auditor on 30 September 2005.
+1 The internal cuditor has now property on oudit program elements of which have already The internal auditor has now prepared an audit program elements of which have already been the subject of internal audit.
 Council is committed to the benefits of an internal audit function.
 Note from General Manager - The report should be adjusted to indicate that an internal auditor has been appointed and an audit program prepared.
 This recommendation might be reworded to indicate "Council should continue to develop its internal audit program."